-Unfavorable media or investor and analyst reports related to our industry, company, brand, marketing, personnel, operations, business performance, or prospects may affect the performance of our business, regardless of its accuracy or inaccuracy.
-Our success in maintaining, extending and expanding our brand image depends on our ability to adapt to a rapidly changing media environment.
-Adverse publicity or negative commentary on social media outlets, such as blogs, websites or newsletters, could hurt operating results, as consumers might avoid or protest brands that receive bad press or negative reviews.
+Unfavorable media or investor and analyst reports related to our company, brand, industry, marketing, personnel, operations, business performance, or prospects may affect the performance of our business, regardless of its accuracy or inaccuracy.
+Our success in maintaining, extending, and expanding our brand image depends on our ability to adapt to a rapidly changing media environment.
+Adverse publicity or negative commentary on social media outlets, such as blogs, websites, or newsletters, could hurt operating results, as consumers might avoid or protest brands that receive bad press or negative reviews.
 Customers and other interested parties could act on such information without further investigation and without regard to its accuracy.
 Accordingly, we could suffer immediate harm without affording us an opportunity for redress or correction.

-In addition, we can be affected by poor relations with the residents of communities we develop because these residents sometimes look to us to resolve issues or disputes that may arise in connection with the operation or development of their communities.
+In addition, we can be affected by poor relations with the residents of communities we develop or where we sell homes because these residents sometimes look to us to resolve issues or disputes that may arise in connection with the operation or development of their communities or construction of their homes.
 Efforts made by us to resolve these issues or disputes could be deemed unsatisfactory by the affected residents and subsequent actions by these residents could adversely affect sales or our reputation.
 In addition, we could decide or be required to make material expenditures related to the settlement of such issues or disputes or to modify our community development plans, which could adversely affect our results of operations.